 Yawgoo Valley, Rhode Island

-Yawgoo Valley holds the title of being the only ski area in Rhode Island.
-Located in Exeter, the humble ski area is about 90 minutes from Boston, and offers skiers and riders 12 trails and 36 acres of terrain.
+Yawgoo Valley is the only ski area in Rhode Island.
+Located in Exeter, it’s about 90 minutes from Boston, offering skiers and riders 13 trails and 36 acres of terrain.
 Yawgoo Valley also has lighted night skiing and lesson packages.
 Lift ticket prices vary depending on when you plan to ski, but they’re generally below $60.
 Weekday evening tickets are around $45.
-A full-day ticket on Fridays is $33 and weekend/holiday prices range from $36 to $45.
-Yawgoo also has a flat $30 full-day rental fee, and offers military, senior, and child discounts on lift tickets.
-Ticket purchases are also slightly discounted if you buy them online ahead of time.
+Yawgoo also has a flat $35 full-day rental fee (note they do not offer helmets) and offers military, senior, and child discounts on lift tickets.
+Ticket purchases are slightly discounted if you buy them online ahead of time.

 » Check out lodging options at Yawgoo Valley